Rectified LpJEPA: Joint-Embedding Predictive Architectures with Sparse and Maximum-Entropy Representations: Sparse and Maximum-Entropy Distributions

 \section{Sparse and Maximum-Entropy Distributions}

-In the following section, we show that the proposed Rectified Generalized Gaussian distribution is the direct mathematical consequence of maximizing entropy under $\ell_p$ constraints with an induced $\ell_0$ regularization, yielding representations that are simultaneously informative and sparse.
+In the following section, we show that the proposed Rectified Generalized Gaussian distribution is a rectified mixture built from maximum-entropy truncated Generalized Gaussian components under $\ell_p$ constraints, yielding a target family that combines high-entropy continuous components with explicit $\ell_0$ sparsity control.
 We first introduce the Generalized Gaussian distribution (\cref{sec:gengaussdist}) and its truncated variant (\cref{sec:truncatedgengaussdist}), and show that they are the maximum-entropy distributions under an expected $\ell_p$ norm constraint (\cref{sec:maxentoftruncatedgengaussdist}).
-We then show that incorporating rectification yields the Rectified Generalized Gaussian distribution (\cref{sec:recgengaussdist}), which preserves maximal-entropy guarantees—rescaled by the Rényi information dimension—while explicitly inducing $\ell_0$ sparsity (\cref{sec:sparsityandddimentsec}).
+We then show that incorporating rectification yields the Rectified Generalized Gaussian distribution (\cref{sec:recgengaussdist}) with an entropy characterization using Rényi information dimension and an analytical guanratee of $\ell_0$ sparsity (\cref{sec:sparsityandddimentsec}).